 Building Stairs

-Building stairs is an important carpentry skill.
-On this page, you will learn how to calculate stair stringer rise and run, and how to use those calculations to layout and cut stair stringers.
+Building stairs is a valuable carpentry skill.
+On this page, you will learn how to calculate stair stringer rise and run and how to use those calculations to layout and cut stair stringers.

 Check out Building Deck Stairs on the 10x10 deck tutorial for information about building stairs for decks.